 #4 TAKE A TOUR OF THE FACILITY BEFORE SIGNING UP

 Not all gyms are created equal!
 Gyms abroad especially may not meet your level of expectation so be sure to take a thorough tour of the facility before committing.
 Think about what equipment you need to complete your workout.
 What exactly are you looking for?
 What equipment do you typically use for cardio?
 What type of lifting do you perform?
 Are you looking to swim?
 Do you want to join a particular group exercise class?
 Whatever it is, visualize your workouts as you tour the facility and ask yourself if you are able to have an efficient workout.
 If certain equipment or facility is unavailable, look for substitutes and be creative, if possible.
 If you cannot visualize a productive workout, you might as well pass it up.

 #5 ASK FOR PROMOTIONS

 It never hurts to ask if there are special promotions or if the friendly staff can simply give you a discount for signing up.
 You can even try to bargain the rate, especially at small local gyms.
-And yes, I’ve seen it done successfully!
+And yes, I’ve done successfully!

 Hope you are able to find a gym while traveling with these 5 quick tips.
 Have a productive and sweaty workout!
 Feel free to share your own tip in the comment section below!
 Click here if you want to stay healthy on the road.